Have you ever doubted yourself and felt you are not good enough?

 What is impostor syndrome?

-We need to re-wire our brains that we are good enough and that someone elses opinion is their opinion and not yours or the rest of the worlds.
-People are far too often very judgemental and speak their minds which could cause the victim to feel less confindent about themeselves.
+We need to re-wire our brains that we are good enough and that someone else’s opinion is their opinion and not yours or the rest of the world.
+People are far too often very judgemental and speak their minds which could cause the victim to feel less confident about themselves.

 However since then and with more research, studies have found that both men and women experience impostor feelings, and Clance published a later paper acknowledging that impostor syndrome is not limited to women.
 (She also created an impostor syndrome test.)
 Today, impostor syndrome can apply to anyone “who isn’t able to internalize and own their successes,” says psychologist Audrey Ervin.